Closing a limited company is known by several terms – dissolution, company strike-off, and liquidation.

-If you or the directors have any doubts regarding current or contingent liabilities, you should seek professional advice.
+You should seek professional advice if you or the directors have any doubts regarding current or contingent liabilities.

 Here at Future Strategy, we guarantee to dissolve your limited company for a fixed fee, from as little as £99 +VAT.
 So get in touch today for a free quote.

 How to close a limited company with debts

 Suppose you fear your limited company is failing due to debts becoming unmanageable.
 In that case, liquidation or an administrative dissolution may be a way of restarting your business, clearing any outstanding debts, getting rid of a poor reputation, and easing unhealthy relationships with creditors.